SandorZhylin/AndroidStudioProjects/todoa/README.md

     * Your task and its checkbox will appear on the screen.
     * To get closer look at current task make a single tap on its name.
     * To mark a task as completed simply click on its checkbox.
 It will become crossed out.
-    * To delete a task make a long press on its description.
+    * To delete a task make a long press on its description and press "Yes" button.
+    * If you changed your mind and do not want to delete the task, select "No" or simply tap on free area.

 ### **Contact**